The Highwaymen (landscape artists): History

+In 1970, the group lost its charismatic leader when Hair was killed in a barroom brawl at age 29 and the prodigious output of the movement's artists began to wane.
+By the 1980s, a shift in public tastes and the growth of corporate entities like Disney World further reduced the demand for the movement's art.

-In the mid-1990s Jim Fitch, a Florida art historian, and Jeff Klinkenberg, of the St. Petersburg Times wrote several newspaper articles about the group whom Fitch dubbed "The Florida Highwaymen" for their business of selling art door-to-door along Florida's Highway 1.
+In 1995 Jim Fitch, a Florida art historian, and Jeff Klinkenberg, of the St. Petersburg Times, wrote articles about the group whom Fitch dubbed "The Florida Highwaymen" for their business of selling art door-to-door along US Highway 1 in Florida.
 The attention created new interest for their idyllic landscapes of natural settings in Florida igniting sales of the paintings.
 This activity increased the value of the artwork and created further demand.
 All 26 Florida Highwaymen were inducted into the Florida Artists Hall of Fame in 2004.

-Their renown grew internationally during the early 2000s and the 26 members have been recognized for their extensive contribution and vivid documentation of mid-twentieth century Florida culture and history.
-Of the remaining artists in the original group (13 deceased) all but one artist continue to paint to this day, more than 50 years since they first started to paint, even though most artists are now in their 70s and some nearing their 80s.
-Over time their style has evolved into more carefully created works and away from the original "fast painting" techniques that enabled them to produce large quantities of paintings in their early years.

 Style

 The Highwaymen were mostly self-taught painters, who mentored each other.
 Excluded from the traditional world of art shows and galleries, the Highwaymen painted on inexpensive upson board or masonite and framed their paintings with crown molding (brushed with gold or silver paint to "antique" them).
 They packed these paintings into the trunks of their cars and sold them door-to-door throughout the south-eastern coast of Florida.
 Sometimes the paintings were stacked before the oil paint was dry.
 Painting en plein air style, the Highwaymen artists "eschew[ed] any formal color theory and rel[ied] on instinct and intuition to depict their steady stream of beaches, palm trees and Everglades scenes.
 Organic colors were not their main focus; they wanted to wow buyers with burnt-orange Florida skies or unnaturally florescent clouds."